ampersand-five/mac-setup/README.md

 # Mac Setup
- What I use to setup an Intel CPU (circa 2019) Mac with
+ What I use to setup an Intel CPU, 2019, Mac with

 # Table of Contents
 - [Install](#install)